-You’re ready to upgrade from a single vanity to a more spacious and elbow friendly double vanity!
+Are you ready to upgrade from a shared bathroom or a small single vanity bathroom to a more spacious and elbow friendly double vanity!
 Master bathrooms have become more than just the place you shower and brush your teeth.
 Now we view this space as part of our daily sanctuary.
-Here are few points to consider when designing your new haven.
+Here are few points to consider when designing your new bathroom.

 How to Make It Yours